alexschneider/teascript/README.md

 ##### teascript
 ```
 collatz := (starting, iterations:=0) ->
-  return iterations if starting == 1
+  if starting == 1: return iterations
   new_num := starting / 2 if starting % 2 == 0 else starting * 3 + 1
   return collatz(new_num, ++iterations) # The return is optional, but encouraged
 end